avindra/unix-info/src/about.md

 Today, Unix is deployed <em>ubiquitously</em> around the world.
 All the major branches of Apple's iOS and MacOS, as well as Linux and Android are designed and integrated around the semantics of the unix system.
 This includes other operating systems derived of Unix such as Solaris (illumos), AIX and every BSD.
 BSD variants include FreeBSD and NetBSD which are used for example, in computers that do network routing.

 Terminal emulators are a thing.
 Some wonder what are terminals and why do we emulate them.
 Are these equivalent to a "console"?
 Technical jargon gets used a lot across the computing business, but this can often obscure meaning and create confusion.
-If you want to eliminate some of these doubts, continue reading.

 <!--
 Note: as the audience changes, variant terms may need further substitutions.